coddard/DevCheatSheets/Windows/excel_cheatsheets.md

 # 📊 Excel Cheat Sheet: Zero to Mastery

-## 🧠 The 10% of Excel You'll Use 99% of the Time

 > Brackets surrounding an argument in function syntax (e.g., `[argument]`) indicate that the argument is optional.

 ---